 Just 10 km south of Mae Hong Son town, you can find Pha Bong hot springs.
 It is much like a public bath with a huge pool in between.
 There is hardly ever any crowd here.
-You can choose to relax in the public pool, take a mineral bath, a Thai massage or also rent a private bath.
+You can choose to relax in the public pool, take a mineral bath, do a Thai massage or also rent a private bath.

 The prices start from TB 10 per person to just go in the pool and more for services.
 You can even set up your tent in the area for THB 100 or rent a room that starts from THB 500.

 For something more comfortable and family-friendly head to Phu Klon Country Club hot springs in the north towards Ban Rak Thai.
 They also have a mud pit and facilities that you could upgrade to if you like.
-The hot springs charges starts at THB 60 per person.
+The hot springs charges start at THB 60 per person.

 Su Tong Pae Bamboo Bridge

 Su Thong Pae is a bamboo bridge made completely out of woven bamboo and is also the longest bamboo bridge in Thailand.
-The bamboo bridge crosses several paddy fields and a running stream on its way.
-The bridge is especially important during the monsoons when the rain floods the paddy fields.
+The bamboo bridge crosses several paddy fields and a running stream is on its way.
+The bridge is especially important during the monsoons when rain floods the paddy fields.

 If you are there early in the morning, you will find monks walking towards a neighbouring village to collect alms in bright orange robes.
-It was built to serve the monks for an easy way to cross the paddy fields.
+It was built to serve the monks as an easy way to cross the paddy fields.